United States v. Khalid Sheikh Mohammed: Pretrial (2012-Present)

 On January 28, 2013, during a pretrial hearing, "the sound system in the courtroom was suddenly cut, to the surprise of even the judge", as if the "censorship button" was pressed, audio feed was cut and the red light was illuminated.
 When the audio feed resumed, trial judge Col. James L. Pohl said, "Note for the record that the 40-second delay was initiated not by me.
 I'm curious as to why.
 If some external body is turning the commission off under their own view what ought to be with no reason or explanation, then we are going to have a little meeting about who turns that light on or off."
+The external agency was later revealed to be the CIA.
 The Miami Herald reported that "the judge ... was clearly furious."

 All four accused refused to enter a plea and Khalid Sheikh Mohammed refused to answer the judge's questions, which his lawyer said he was doing in protest at his alleged torture, and because he believed the tribunal was unfair.

+In August 2013, defense attorneys refused to sign a Memorandum of Understanding that would have required them to treat their clients' accounts of torture as classified, arguing that it would violate the United Nations Convention Against Torture.

+In January 2014, a 36-page manifesto by Mohammed was published by the Huffington Post.
+On March 3, the prosecutor asked Pohl to investigate “how this letter was released, and to take action to ensure that the Commission process cannot be used to inappropriately disseminate propaganda.”

+In April 2014, it was revealed that the FBI approached a member of the defense team of al-Shibh and had the contractor sign an agreement.
+The defense asked Pohl to delay the pretrial hearings and start investigating the FBI’s involvement.
+The pretrial hearings were halted.
+Judge Pohl ordered the appointment of a conflict-free Independent Counsel for defendant Ramzi bin al-Shibh, tasked with advising bin al-Shibh on the potential conflict of interest arising from the FBI's investigation.
+The defense lawyers asked the judge how can they advise their clients at all if they are uncertain whether serious conflicts of interests (such as an FBI investigation of the lawyers) might prevent them from giving the clients unbiased and confidential advice.